Sage-Bionetworks/single-cell-seq/CWL/baseqdrops/README.md

 ### BaseqDrops workflow
-This workflow enables running of the baseqdrops workflow on files stored on [synapse](synapse.org)
+This workflow enables running of the [baseqdrops](https://github.com/beiseq/baseqDrops) package on files stored on [synapse](synapse.org)

 #### Running this tool